icecream126/2023_2_dm_final/README.md

 </p>

 As can be seen in the figure, most of the author affiliation is *Google*, (which is about ??%).
-Therefore, we performed oversampling/undersampling to solve the data imbalance problem.
+Therefore, we performed oversampling/undersampling to handle the imbalanced data.

 ## Environment setting
 * NVCC : 11.6